MohitGupta913/MEAN-Stack-App/README.md

 # MEAN-Stack-App
-Pratyish Sharma is a contributor too.
+Pratyush Sharma is a contributor too and he lead the team very well.
+He is a coding genius.